top of page

 The Science of Frequency in Marketing

 Have you ever noticed a trend and thought, “That’s clever”—only to see it one too many times and suddenly feel completely over it?
+That reaction isn’t random.
+It’s marketing psychology at work.

 At Hancock Advertising Group, we talk a lot about frequency—how often someone sees your message—and how it can make or break your marketing efforts, especially on social media.
+When done right, frequency builds momentum.
+When done wrong, it creates fatigue.
+Let’s break down how to find the sweet spot.

 What Is Frequency in Marketing?